 People have even started asking me if it cures cancer!
 (I’ll come back to this in a moment.)

 AN ALL TOO Typical Keto-Zealot Exchange

-“Diets aren’t the issue, it’s the self-discipline that is usually the problem.
-These are people who typically have a very bad habit built into them since childhood.
-Everyone, if followed correctly would lose weight on keto.
-You can’t be in a state of ketosis and not burn fat, it has to go somewhere and it’s very, very difficult to overeat the fat burning process, especially if you are obese.”
+“Diets aren’t the issue; it’s the self-discipline that is usually the problem.
+These are people who typically have very bad habits since childhood.
+Everyone, if followed correctly, would lose weight on keto.
+You can’t be in a state of ketosis and not burn fat, it has to go somewhere, and it’s very, very difficult to overeat the fat burning process, especially if you are obese.”

 1. Presenting someone with an overly restrictive ruleset and then telling them self discipline is the problem is like telling someone they have to drive at 100 mph down a country road and blaming them if they crash.

 2. A calorie excess sustained over time will be stored as fat.
 Fat is the easiest to store.
 So yes, you can be in ketosis and still gain fat.

 3. There are mild appetite blunting effects with a keto diet, but it is still perfectly possible to overeat.

 (Actually, I should correct myself here: There is also an initial drop in hunger and an increase in satiety which lasts 1–4 weeks in most people and often results in a spontaneous reduction in calories and initial fat loss.
 But this does not mean that people can’t overeat, especially past this point.)

 The commenter follows up with a seemingly reasonable reply:

 “My point was, there’s no issue with the diet.
 Any diet will likely be an improvement over their current eating structure and habits.
 If an obese actually followed the keto diet, they would see a drop in weight.
 Is the diet the most ideal?
 No, is it the most healthy?
 Probably not.
 Can it be an effective way to lose weight?
 Obviously and definitely.